emcgon/APC220-Tools/rfmagic/README.md

 # rfmagic
 The native "RF Magic" (as it is called) application for the APC220 is _nasty_ (IMHO).
 This is a reimplementation of that tool in Python.
-Requires the "pyserial" module.
+Requires Python version 3 and the "pyserial" module.

 ## Instructions for Use
 ```